jmkk/homebridge-purpleair-sensor/README.md

 You can set the following fields:

 - `accessory` (required): must be `PurpleAirSensor`
 - `sensor` (required): the sensor number.
-Find the sensor number by going to <a href='https://www.purpleair.com/map'>PurpleAir's map</a> -> click on a sensor -> 'Get This Widget' -> 'JSON' and look at the URL.
-It's the number right after 'show'.
+Find the sensor number by going to <a href='https://www.purpleair.com/map'>PurpleAir's map</a> -> click on a sensor -> Look at the URL.
+It's the number right after 'select='.
 - `name` (required): name of the sensor.
 - `averages` (optional, default realtime): sensor reading averages.
 Supports the following values:
   - `realtime`